DonExo/NajdistanDjango3.0/README.md

   8. Optional: Create super uesr for easy admin access (`./manage.py createsuperuser`)
   9. Run local server (`./manage.py runserver`)
   10. Play around!

+*NOTE:*

+The default settings.py have been changed with a more robust solution: local.py and production.py settings.
+This project now loads `settings/local.py` by default.

+If for whatever reason you'd like to run it with production settings - start your server with `./manage.py runserver --settings=najdistandjango30.settings.production`.
+Any `./manage.py ...` command should have the new settings added.

+Also, do not forget to add the proper settings values in your local `.env` file (i.e. SMTP settings, DB settings, AWS...)